For those wanting to make a quick escape from Johannesburg city into the wilderness, a 2 day Kruger safari may be

-Alternatively, you can opt to take a flight from Tambo International Airport in Johannesburg, South Africa.
+Alternatively, you can opt to take a flight from O.R.
+Tambo International Airport near the park in Johannesburg, South Africa.
 This will take you to the neighboring town of Nelspruit.
 From here, take a 50 minute drive to Malelane Gate or consider this Kruger safari guided day tour.

 For the shortest travel time, opt to fly directly into Skukuza Rest Camp, an ideal overnight accommodation for your stay.
 And if you’re into self-drive Kruger day tours, you can rent a vehicle here too.

 Where To Stay During Your Kruger Safari Holiday

-The next step to planning your magical safari from Johannesburg is finding a place to stay.
-This part is relatively easy as the Kruger National Park has many amazing overnight accommodations for you to choose from.
+The next step to planning your magical Kruger tours from Johannesburg is finding a place to stay.
+This part is relatively easy as the Kruger National Park has many amazing and affordable overnight accommodations for you to consider.

-Here, choose from an array of self-catering accommodations or rest camps, or luxurious lodges, hotels, and resorts.
+Choose from an array of self-catering accommodations and rest camps, or luxurious lodges, hotels, and resorts.
 For more information on this, check out this article on where to stay in Kruger National Park.

 Kruger Safari Tours: Five Best Things To Do

-The real challenge of planning a Kruger tour from Johannesburg is deciding which activities to fit into your itinerary.
+The real challenge of planning a Kruger National Park safari from Johannesburg is deciding which activities to fit into your itinerary.
 It’s natural to want to pack in as many activities as possible to make the most of your stay.
 And having to choose between fishing in the Sand River and rough riding on quad biking trails is no easy feat.